Justin Verlander: 2024

 On August 21, Verlander made his return from the IL at home, a 4–1 loss to the Boston Red Sox, allowing two runs over five innings and struck out six.
-In 17 total starts for the Astros, he compiled a 5-6 record and 5.48 ERA with 74 strikeouts across 90 1/3 innings pitched.
+In 17 total starts for the Astros, he compiled a 5–6 record and 5.48 ERA with 74 strikeouts across 90 1/3 innings pitched.
 Following the season, Verlander became a free agent.

-San Francisco Giants (2025–present)
+San Francisco Giants (2025)

 On January 11, 2025, Verlander signed a one-year, $15 million contract with the San Francisco Giants.

 On March 29 at Great American Ball Park, Verlander made his Giants debut.
 Facing the Cincinnati Reds at Great American Ball Park, he pitched five innings, giving up six hits, allowing two runs, and walking only one batter while striking out five.
 However, the Reds scored the last run in the sixth inning off of San Francisco's bullpen, defeating the Giants, 3–2, and leaving Verlander with a no decision.

 Verlander made his San Francisco debut on April 4 at Oracle Park, in the Giants' home opener.
 Facing the Seattle Mariners, he pitched two 1/3 innings, giving up five hits and walking two while striking out two.
 The Giants won the game after Willy Adames hit a game-winning two-run single with two outs in the bottom of the eleventh inning, defeating the Mariners, 10–9 in extra innings, and leaving Verlander with his second no decision of the season.

 Verlander was placed on the 15-day IL due to a right pectoral injury after the Giants' 8-4 loss to the Kansas City Royals on May 21.

 On August 10 against the Washington Nationals, Verlander recorded his 3,500th career strikeout when he struck out Nathaniel Lowe in the first inning.
 Verlander became the 10th pitcher in Major League history to record 3,500 career strikeouts and the eighth right-handed pitcher to achieve that milestone.
 On August 26, Verlander struck out Kyle Tucker for his 3,516th career strikeout, passing Walter Johnson for 9th on the all-time strikeout list, en route to a 5–2 victory over the Chicago Cubs.
 On August 31 against the Baltimore Orioles, Verlander pitched five innings and struck out 10 batters, making him the oldest pitcher (42 years, 192 days) with 10+ strikeouts in a game since Randy Johnson on August 22, 2008 (44 years, 347 days).
 The only other pitchers with at least one 10-K game at that age or older in at least the last 125 seasons are Roger Clemens, Nolan Ryan, and Gaylord Perry.
 On September 6, Verlander struck out Nolan Gorman for 3,535th career strikeout, passing Gaylord Perry for 8th on the all-time strikeout list, in a 3-2 loss against the St. Louis Cardinals.
-In 29 total starts for the Giants, he compiled a 4-11 record and 3.85 ERA with 137 strikeouts across 152 innings pitched.
+In 29 total starts for the Giants, he compiled a 4–11 record and 3.85 ERA with 137 strikeouts across 152 innings pitched.